De coherence for a heavy particle interacting with a light one: new analysis and numerics: Numerical asymptotic resolution of the two-body Schr odinger system

 In the picture on the right of Figure~\ref{fringes1}, this interpretation can still hold, but since in that case $p=0$, the interference fringes of the first state are also superposed with the two bumps created by the second and third states of the mixing, so the decomposition ~\eqref{eq:ApproxDensMat} is not so clearly readable.

 The content of the present subsection can be made rigorous by proving that the approximation ~\eqref{eq:ApproxDensMat} holds in the trace-class norm.
-This is indeed the case, as we have the following result: \begin{thm} Let the initial state $\varphi$ of the heavy particle where the functions $\varphi_\pm$ be chosen according to \eqref{initwf} and \eqref{def:phipm}, and let the incoming state $\chi$ of the light particle be chosen as in \eqref{gauschi}.
-Define the density matrix $\rho^{M,a} (0)$ as in \eqref{SCHRhoScatLim-rid}, and denote $\rho^{M,b} (0)$ the density matrix whose integral kernel is given in \eqref{eq:ApproxDensMat}.
+This is indeed the case since we have the following result: \begin{thm} Let the initial state $\varphi$ of the heavy particle have the form stipulated in~\eqref{initwf}-\eqref{enne}, and let the incoming state $\chi$ of the light particle be chosen as in \eqref{gauschi}.
+Define the density matrix $\rho^{M,a} (0)$ as in \eqref{SCHRhoScatLim-rid}, and let $\rho^{M,b} (0)$ denote the density matrix with integral kernel having the form\eqref{eq:ApproxDensMat}.